lemieuxm/tdameritrade/README.md

 * I am currently developing a private library that uses this library and does backtesting, trading, and data analysis.
 As that matures, I may move some of those tools into this tool, if those things are desired (or move parts of the private library into a publicly available library).
 I'm currently not planning to make my personal trading algorithm and methodology public, so parts of the private library will also remain private.

-Please send questions to: (Matthew) mdl@mlemieux.com
+Please send questions and pull requests to: (Matthew) mdl@mlemieux.com  (github: lemieuxm)